NEWECX/vendor-sdk/doc/use-newecx-cli.md

     newecx --make-fields-maps

-The cli generates src/fields-maps.js based on the header and data in data/inventory.csv.
+The cli generates src/fields-maps.js based on the headers and data in data/inventory.csv.

-It is javascript object that defines:
+It is a javascript object that defines:

-1. How to map standard key to field in inventory.csv?
+1. How to map your CSV headers to Ritani standard keys?

-    It provides an estimation version of this.
-You are responsible to ensure they are correct.
+    This command will try to guess the mappings between your headers and the standard format. **YOU ARE RESPONSIBLE TO ENSURE THEY ARE CORRECT.**

-2. How to map vendor's data values to standard values?
+2. How to map the values of the diamond characteristics to the standard values?

-    It provides values_map object in a commented out block that needs your help to uncomment it.
+    It provides a values_map object with the unknown values.
+You must provide the correct value mappings and then uncomment the block.
+See below.

 ### Step 3 modify fields-maps

-It is a process to read through the file, follow instruction provided within the file, and answer and modify ? marked lines and sections.
+Read through the fields-maps.js file and follow  the instructions provided within the file.
+Values that are unknown will be marked with a question mark ?.
+You will need to provide the mapping.

 #### Tips:

 ##### 1) lab_grown

-Most vendors don't have this column.
-You can simply add one line after key: 'lab_grown':
+This field is for specifying whether the diamond is earth grown or lab grown.
+If your feed doesn't have a column for diamond type, you can simply add one line after the key: 'lab_grown':

 <pre>
     default_value = 1 // for lab grown diamond